ANDRÉE GREENWELL

 Stripped to the raw elements of exile, the ocean, and survival, the women’s voices echo across the ages as people from all backgrounds still undertake desperate ocean journeys in search of refuge.

 Presented by Sydney Opera House for their Unwrapped program as part of the 50th anniversary celebrations.
 A Green Room Music Production.
+Three Marys is streaming here as part of the 50:50, fifty films in celebration of the iconic building.

 Sarah Marie - Samantha Hargreaves